 Your student's travel arrangements to the US are arranged by the AFS organization in his/her home country.
-All students coming to our area will fly into SEATAC airport, then get bussed together to Portland on EITHER August 7 or 8, depending on their itinerary.
-THIS IS WHEN YOU WILL BE PICKING UP YOUR STUDENT.
-Please make sure someone in your family is available to pick them up.
-The pick up location will be at the Best Buy parking lot (at Cascade Station near PDX, 9739 NE Cascades Pkwy, Portland, OR 97220).
+Students coming to our area will fly into SEATAC airport, then get bussed together to Portland.
 Please note that students coming via government "sponsored programs" (e.g., FLEX, YES, CBYX) may have later and/or different arrival times and if you are hosting one of these students, you will be contacted separately.

 KEEPING IN THE LOOP

-- We’ll set up a Facebook group soon for the 2019-2020 hosting year.
-If you’re on Facebook, please request to join the group to keep up with discussions, share ideas, ask questions, and get to know others.
+- A Facebook group has been set up for the 2019-2020 hosting year.
+It is a closed page, so please request to join the group to keep up with discussions, share ideas, ask questions, and get to know others.
 If you are already in touch with your Exchange Student, encourage him or her to join the group as well.
-Once the page is created, you wil need to send a request to join the group at: 2019-2020 AFS Columbia Pacific

 - In addition, our communications coordinator will send out emails with important information.